rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 You can see that in Listing 7-2, `client` is a child of the `network` module, rather than a sibling.
-More complicated projects can have a lot of modules, and they'll need to be orgnaized logically in order to keep track of them.
-What "logically" means in your project is up to you and depends on how you and users of your library think about your project's domain.
-Use the techniques we've shown here to create side-by-side modules and nested modules in whatever structure you would like.
+More complicated projects can have a lot of modules, and they’ll need to be orgnaized logically in order to keep track of them.
+What "logically" means in your project is up to you and depends on how you and users of your library think about your project’s domain.
+Use the techniques we’ve shown here to create side-by-side modules and nested modules in whatever structure you would like.

 ### Moving Modules to Other Files

-Modules form a hierarchical structure, much like another structure in computing that you're used to: file systems!
-We can use Rust's module system along with multiple files to split Rust projects up so that not everything lives in *src/lib.rs*.
+Modules form a hierarchical structure, much like another structure in computing that you’re used to: file systems!
+We can use Rust’s module system along with multiple files to split Rust projects up so that not everything lives in *src/lib.rs*.
 For this example, we will start with this code in *src/lib.rs*: